 It’s time to get your kitchen cooking with the right staff management skills!

-Step 1: Identifying staff training needs
+Step 1: Identify staff training needs

 So, you want to train your restaurant staff, but where to start?

+Step one is to identify the areas that need improvement.
 Do you need to improve customer service, kitchen efficiency or food quality?
 Are your managers struggling to manage their teams?
+Whatever it is, assess the areas in need of attention.
+That way, you can develop a targeted training program.

 One way to identify training needs is to conduct a survey among your staff.
 You can ask them to rate their own skills and knowledge in different areas, such as customer service, food preparation, and communication.
-You can also ask them to suggest areas where they feel they could use more training or support.

 Another way to identify training needs is to observe your staff in action.
 Spend some time in the kitchen, dining room, or other areas of your restaurant, and take note of any areas where your staff seem to be struggling.